haydemir/Turta-Alexa/README.md

 ## Getting Started

 With this capability you will have chance to control your turta family with your voice over Alexa.
+For detailed information about Turta family : https://www.turta.io

 ## Prerequisites